Navigation: HANDLING BANK DEPOSITS >

 If you export it for QuickBooks with the Export button on the window for creating a bank deposit, it will be put into the Export subdirectory of DONATION's data directory.
-The exported file name is always BankDeposit-YYYY-MM-DD.DB.IIF, where YYYY-MM-DD is the bank deposit date you entered when creating the bank deposit.
+The exported file name is always BankDeposit-YYYY-MM-DD.DB.IIF, where YYYY-MM-DD is the bank deposit date you entered when creating the bank deposit or for Abundant, the date of the export.
 (The ".DB" part will change if this is for an additional database created with the Database ⇒ Switch Databases menu option.)

 DONATION will always give you an option to email the exported bank transaction file (as an attachment) to someone else.
 So, if QuickBooks Desktop isn't on the same computer, answer Yes to the question about that, fill in the desired recipient of the email, and send it.
 Of course, you can also transfer the file in any other way that wish, for instance copying it to a USB memory key and bringing that to the other computer.
 If you email the file, the recipient will have to save the attachment to a folder where they can find it, for importing into QuickBooks.